yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 It appeared that we do not actually know much about nutrition.
 I believe this is a very important topic, and especially when you follow a non-meat-based diet as most nutritional advice are based on a diet that includes meat or fish intake, as the way you feed yourself has clear health implications.

-Getting more and more interested in basic nutrition, here are some facts that I find necesary to be aware of (you'll find references at the end of the post):
+Getting more and more interested in basic nutrition, here are some facts that I find necessary to be aware of (you'll find references at the end of the post):

 - <strong> Greatly vary your protein sources // Combine vegetables with cereals and/or legumes </strong> <br>
 Proteins are essential for your body as they serve different purposes (involved in tissue formation and growth, also a source of energy).